 Explore the relationships between AP courses, majors, and careers based on your choice.

-Develop your skills in a three-dimensional medium such as sculpture, architectural models, metal work, ceramics, glass work, and others as you learn the principles of 3-D design.
+Develop 3-D skills in materials and processes, such as sculpture, architectural rendering and models, metal work, ceramics, glass work, and others.
 You’ll create artwork that reflects your own ideas and skills and what you’ve learned.

 Students of architecture prepare to become professional architects.
 Classes cover such topics as architectural theory, design, and history; drafting; and project and site planning.

 While architecture is grounded in science, its heart is in the arts.
 Well-designed buildings not only serve the people who use them.
 They are also works of art that help define the town or city in which they stand.

 As an architecture major, you'll learn how to work with others to imagine buildings, from straw-bale houses to the tallest skyscrapers.
 And with the technical know-how you pick up in such classes as architectural engineering and construction materials, you'll know just what needs to be done to bring them to life.

 Students of art history, criticism, and conservation learn about the history of art, the interpretation of works of art, and the care and conservation (protection) of artworks.

 It doesn't matter whether you're standing in front of a prehistoric cave painting or inside a present-day art installation that uses interactive video and sound.
 As a student of art history, you'll look at how the artist has used color, line, form, space, light, and shadow to communicate an idea or emotion.
 Your classes will cover such topics as the theory of art, the study of specific periods and styles of art, research methods, and conservation techniques.

 Archaeology, anthropology, literary criticism, philosophy, and history will all play a role in your studies.
 You'll learn to use the tools of these fields to see art alongside the history and culture of the artist.